James S. Alesi

+Alesi is notable as one of four Republican members of the New York State Senate that voted in favor of the Marriage Equality Act in 2011.

 Early life

 Before entering office, Alesi ran a firm that operated washers and dryers in apartment complexes and colleges.

 Political career

 Alesi began his political career as the Republican Deputy Town Leader for Perinton, New York.
 In 1977 he made an unsuccessful bid for a seat in the Monroe County Legislature against Louise Slaughter.
-He won on his second attempt twelve years later (Ms. Slaughter had left to take a seat in the New York State Assembly and later a seat in the U.S. House of Representatives.)
+He won on his second attempt twelve years later (Ms. Slaughter had left to take a seat in the New York State Assembly and later a seat in the U.S. House of Representatives).
 In 1992, Alesi was elected to the New York State Assembly, where his colleagues named him President of his class of freshman legislators.
 He was elected to the New York State Senate in a special election in 1996, and was re-elected every two years until his retirement in 2012.

 In January 2008, Alesi illegally entered an unfinished Perinton home, claiming he believed the house was for sale, and broke his leg while climbing a ladder.
 The front door was locked, but Alesi managed to gain entry through an unlocked back door.
 He did not have permission from either the builder or the homeowners to enter the house.
 The owners and builder declined to press charges for trespassing.
 On January 18, 2011, the same day the statute of limitations for any potential trespassing charges expired, Alesi filed a lawsuit against the owners and the builder alleging an unsafe environment at the home site.
 After criticism from members of the public and other Republicans, Alesi withdrew the lawsuit.